UniversalDependencies/docs/_hy/dep/nmod.md

 udver: '2'
 ---

-The `nmod` relation is used for nominal modifiers of nominals.
+The `nmod` relation is used for nominal dependents of another noun or noun phrase.
 We use the following language-specific subtypes:

 * `nmod`: noun modifier functionally corresponds to an attribute,
-* [nmod:poss](): noun modifier functionally corresponds to possessives,
+* [nmod:poss](): noun modifier functionally corresponds to possessive complement,
 * [nmod:obl](): noun modifier functionally corresponds to a non-core (oblique) argument or adjunct.

 In Armenian `nmod` is used:

-* for noun-noun modification: `nmod` noun phrases attached to nouns are usually in the nominative [Case]() and precede the modified noun.
+* for noun-noun modification with an attributive or associative relations between them: `nmod` noun phrases attached to nouns are usually in the nominative [Case]() and precede the modified noun.
 There are alternations in ablative or instrumental cases.

 ~~~ sdparse
 քամի եղանակ \n wind.Nom weather